Penang National Park – Remote Beaches And Hiking Trails

 • Sunset cruises are available

-You should pre-arrange for a boat to pick you up at any of these beaches at a particular time so you don’t have to hike back to the entrance.
+You should pre-arrange for a boat to pick you up at any of these beaches at a particular time, so you don’t have to hike back to the entrance.
 Furthermore, phone signal is limited on the beach.

-Sunset At Penang National Park
+On The Boat To Monkey Beach At Penang National Park

 If you are physically capable, you should attempt to hike at least one-way to appreciate the national park up close!

-Note: It is possible to book a boat from the beaches back to the entrance of the park but it can cost more.
+Note: It is possible to book a boat from the beaches back to the entrance of the park, but it can cost more.

 1. Pantai Teluk Aling